 Creating Tasks With Using Zapier Action

-it is possible to create a task with a Zapier workflow, just like archiving the results.
+It is possible to create a task with a Zapier workflow, just like archiving the results.
 There is no ready workflow for this for now.
-You have to set integration and workflow manually.
+You have to set up integration and workflow manually.

 You can create a new workflow with the “+ Create Zap” button on the home page of your Zapier dashboard.